 This type of armrest is flippable so you can flip them up when not in use and you can put them down when you have to put your forearms.

-Benefits of Armrests
+Benefits of Armrests from an ergonomic standpoint

 Do you ever get tired of sitting in a chair for long periods of time?
 Do your arms start to feel stiff and achy?
 If so, you may want to consider investing in a chair with armrests.
 Armrests can provide many benefits, including relief from discomfort and improved posture.
 In addition, they can also help keep your arms and hands warm while you’re sitting.